madebits/madebits.github.io/blog/2018/2018-12-16-Cryptsetup-in-Plain-Mode.md

 sudo resize2fs /dev/mapper/enc
 ```

-If container open, but unmounted, to check its file system use:
+If container is open, but unmounted, to check its file system use:

 ```bash
 sudo e2fsck -f /dev/mapper/enc